mmiguel6288code/devshell/README.md

 A docstring is a block of inline text within your code at the start of a module, class, or function to document the function.
 When the builtin help() function is called on an object, the docstrings for that object's class and methods are displayed.
 Additionally there are a number of tools, such as sphinx or pdoc that generate polished documentation files by scanning docstrings within a project.

-## How to use doctestify
+## How to use devshell
 First open a shell or command line window and navigate to the folder containing the packages and/or modules of interest.
 Then run:

     ```
-    $ python -m doctestify
+    $ python -m devshell

-    Starting doctestify command line interface...
+    Starting devshell command line interface...
-    Welcome to the doctestify shell.
+    Welcome to the devshell shell.
 Type help or ? to list commands.

-    (doctestify)$
+    (devshell)$
     ```

-You will then enter the doctestify shell, which was designed to look and feel very similar to a unix shell.
+You will then enter the devshell shell, which was designed to look and feel very similar to a unix shell.
-The big difference is that instead of navigating through actual files/directories, the doctestify shell navigates through python packages, modules, classes, and functions.
+The big difference is that instead of navigating through actual files/directories, the devshell shell navigates through python packages, modules, classes, and functions.
 Tab-completion is supported.

 In the shell, you can type help to list all the commands.

     ```
-    (doctestify)$ help
+    (devshell)$ help
     Documented commands (type help <topic>):
     ========================================
-    EOF       cp       doctestify  h            ls     pwd     quit    run
+    EOF       cp       devshell  h            ls     pwd     quit    run
     cd        debug    edit        help         mkdir  pytest  read    source
     chdir     doc      exit        interactive  mv     python  rm
     coverage  doctest  getcwd      listdir      pip    q       rmtree